Brukols/Epitech-Arcade/README.md

 ## Usage

-You must to execute arcade with a graphic library.
+You must execute arcade with a graphic library.
 You are free to choose any library.

 ```bash
 ./arcade lib/lib_arcade_sfml.so # Run arcade with the sfml library